CrowdStrike/Cloud-AWS/Discover-for-Cloud-Templates/AWS/terraform-templates/README.md

 The terraform templates here are examples that customers may use or modify as required.
 The templates assume that you are using a shared "log archive" account.
 Two templates are included.

-1) A template for the log archive account in the directory `log-archive-account`.
+1) Log archive account directory `log-archive-account`.
-   This template is an example of the required settings for the log archive account but cannot be applied directly if a bucket storing Cloudtrail logs already exists.
-It is provided as an example.
+   This template is an example of the required settings for the log archive account.
+   The template has two resources

     - IAM role that grants s3Get:Object permissions to a role that Crowdstrike will assume when accessing log files that with a trusted entity of a CrowdStrike Role arn:aws:iam::292230061137:role/CS-Prod-HG-CsCloudconnectaws.